Leek Town F.C.: History

 Leek were chosen to be among the founder members of the new Northern Premier League Division One in 1987 and in 1989–90 won the Division One title to gain promotion to the Premier Division, the highest level at which they had ever played.
 In the same season they progressed through eight rounds of the FA Trophy, including a quarter-final win over Darlington, that season's Conference champions, to reach the final at Wembley Stadium but were defeated 3–0 by Barrow.

 In 1993–94 Leek finished second in the Northern Premier League Premier Division, which should have been sufficient for promotion to the Football Conference.
 However, they were refused promotion due to financial irregularities.
 To compound their problems, they were shifted from the Northern Premier League to the Southern League; the resulting travel costs proved a severe drain on the club.
 After one season the club was allowed to return to the Northern Premier League.

 In 1996–97 Leek claimed the Northern Premier League title by ten points and were this time granted promotion to the Conference.
 In their first season at this level they narrowly managed to avoid relegation but could not repeat the feat the following year and were relegated back to the Northern Premier League Premier Division.
 In 2000–01 the Blues were relegated to Division One, but regained their place in the Premier Division when the league was restructured due to the formation of Conference North in 2004.
 The club achieved several mid-table finishes in the league but struggled off the pitch.
 On 21 June 2006 it was announced that the club was in such severe financial peril that it was facing a winding-up order, but on 11 June the following year it was confirmed that a new consortium had taken over the club and secured its future.
 In the 2007–08 season Leek finished in the bottom four, resulting in relegation to Division One South.
 Between the 2011–12 and 2014–15 seasons the club qualified for the play-offs for promotion back to the Premier Division three times, but missed out each time.
 In 2011–12 Leek lost in the final to Ilkeston.
 Two seasons later the team lost at the semi-final stage to Belper Town, and in 2015–16 Leek lost in the final to Sutton Coldfield Town.

 Due to league re-organisations, since 2015 Leek have played in Division One South, Division One West, and Division One South East.
-In the 2018–19 season Leek again made the play-offs and defeated Ramsbottom United in the semi-finals but lost in the final to Radcliffe.
+In the 2018–19 season Leek again made the play-offs and defeated Colne in the semi-finals but lost in the final to Radcliffe.
 Both the subsequent two seasons were abandoned due to the COVID-19 pandemic.
+The 2023–24 season saw Leek promoted from the Division One West as champions.
+In the 2024–25 season, Leek played at Step 3 for the first time since 2008.